Salvian: De gubernatione Dei (De praesenti judicio)

 Treves was almost destroyed by the barbarians; yet the first petition of its few surviving nobles was that the emperor would re-establish the circus games as a remedy for the ruined city (vi.
 15).
 And this was the prayer of Christians, whose baptismal oath pledged them to renounce "the devil and his works ... the pomps and shows (spectacula)" of this wicked world (vi.
 6).
 Darker still were the iniquities of Carthage, surpassing even the unconcealed licentiousness of Gaul and Spain (iv.
 5); and more fearful to Salvian than all else was it to hear men swear "by Christ" that they would commit a crime (iv.
 15).
 It would be the atheist's strongest argument if God left such a state of society unpunished (iv.
 12) - especially among Christians, whose sin, since they alone had the Scriptures, was worse than that of barbarians, even if equally wicked, would be (v.
 2).
 But, as a matter of fact, the latter had at least some shining virtues mingled with their vices, whereas the Romans were wholly corrupt (vii.
 15, iv.
 14).

 With this iniquity of the Romans Salvian contrasts the chastity of the Vandals, the piety of the Goths, and the ruder virtues of the Franks, the Saxons, and the other tribes to whom, though heretic Arians or unbelievers, God is giving in reward the inheritance of the empire (vii.
 9, II, 21).
 It is curious that Salvian shows no such hatred of the heterodox barbarians as was rife in Gaul seventy years later.
 It is difficult to credit the universal wickedness adduced by Salvian, especially in face of the contemporary testimony of Symmachus, Ausonius and Sidonius Apollinaris.

 Ad ecclesiam

-Ad ecclesiam is explained by its common title, Contra avaritiam.
+Ad ecclesiam is explained by its common title, Contra avaritiam (Against Avarice).
 It strongly commends meritorious almsgiving to the church.
 It is quoted more than once in the De gubernatione.
 Salvian published it under the name of Timothy, and explained his motives for so doing in a letter to his old pupil, Bishop Salonius (Ep. ix.).

 This work is chiefly remarkable because in some places it seems to recommend parents not to bequeath anything to their children, on the plea that it is better for the children to suffer want in this world than that their parents should be damned in the next (iii.
 4).
 Salvian is very clear on the duty of absolute self-denial in the case of sacred virgins, priests and monks (ii.
 8–10).